 After the City Summit, Community Compass Survey #2 was revealed on the Imagine Fredericton website.
 This survey, though available to all, was largely intended for those who were not able to attend the Summit and who wanted to comment on the topics discussed at the three-day event.
 It was also intended for those who participated in the Summit and after reflecting on the theme-based community conversations that took place during the Summit had additional thoughts or ideas to share.

 On February 9th, the Imagine Fredericton team held a Growth Scenarios Open House at the Fredericton Convention Centre.
 Residents and business owners came out to provide input on how Fredericton could grow over the next 25 years.
 A presentation and interactive panels introducing the three possible growth scenarios are available here.
 A new Community Compass Survey that asks for your feedback is available here.
-Input from the community will form the basis of a preferred growth scenario.
+Input from the community formed the basis of the preferred growth scenario.